ValentinaBonetti/codeclan_week5_project/requirements/TennisClub.md

 _So that I can manage members participating to the adult ballot (not available to students) and junior ballot_<br />

 **Acceptance Criteria:** Club managers will be able to assign Wimbledon opt-in option to members<br />
-**ACceptance Criteria:** Club managers will be able to assign full members that opted in to the adult Wimbledon ballot <br />
+**Acceptance Criteria:** Club managers will be able to assign full members that opted in to the adult Wimbledon ballot <br />
 **Acceptance Criteria:** Club managers will be able to assign junior members that opted in to the junior Wimbledon ballot <br />